You and your doctor may go through several steps in preparation for chemotherapy.

 Assess the potential benefit of chemotherapy

 - Lymph node status.
-If breast cancer cells were found in your lymph nodes during or before surgery, this is an indication of a higher risk of metastasis and thus an indication for chemotherapy.
+Breast cancer cells found in your lymph nodes during or before surgery signal a higher risk of metastasis.
+Your doctor is likely to recommend chemotherapy.

 - Age.
-Some studies suggest that breast cancer which occurs at a young age is more aggressive than is breast cancer that develops later in life.
-Thus, doctors may opt for adjuvant chemotherapy when treating younger women to decrease the chances of the cancer spreading to other areas of the body.
+Some studies suggest that breast cancer that occurs at a young age is more aggressive than breast cancer that develops later in life.
+So doctors may opt for adjuvant chemotherapy when treating younger women to decrease the chances of the cancer spreading.

 - Previous treatments.
 Whether you've had chemotherapy before may affect your current treatment regimen.

 - Chronic health conditions.
-Certain health problems, such as heart disease or diabetes, may affect your choice of chemotherapy drugs.
+Certain health problems, such as heart disease or diabetes, may affect the chemotherapy drugs used to treat you.

 - Hormonal status.
-If your breast cancer is sensitive to the hormones estrogen (ER) and progesterone (PR), hormone therapy — with drugs such as tamoxifen, fulvestrant (Faslodex) or aromatase inhibitors (Arimidex, Femara, Aromasin) — may be a better option for post-surgical adjuvant therapy or they may be considered in addition to chemotherapy.
+If your breast cancer is sensitive to the hormones estrogen and progesterone, hormone therapy — with drugs such as tamoxifen (Soltamox), fulvestrant (Faslodex) or aromatase inhibitors (Arimidex, Femara, Aromasin) — may be a better option for post-surgical adjuvant therapy.
+Or they may be considered in addition to chemotherapy.

 - HER2 status.
-If your breast cancer produces (expresses) too much of a growth-promoting protein known as human growth factor receptor 2 (HER2), your doctor may recommend drugs that specifically target this protein — trastuzumab (Herceptin), lapatinib (Tykerb) — in addition to chemotherapy.
+If your breast cancer produces too much of a growth-promoting protein known as HER2, your doctor may recommend drugs that specifically target this protein — trastuzumab (Herceptin), lapatinib (Tykerb), others — in addition to chemotherapy.

 - Genetic profile.
-For certain types of breast cancer, some doctors may use genetic tests (Oncotype DX, MammaPrint) of tissue from the tumor to learn genetic patterns that may help predict the risk of recurrence.
-These tests are still considered experimental by some.
+For certain types of breast cancer, some doctors may do genetic testing of tumor tissue to learn genetic patterns that may help predict the risk of recurrence.
+Some still consider these tests experimental.

 Take steps to improve your overall health